Best Electricians in Huntingdonshire

 Whilst Approved Document M does not recommend height for new consumer units, the 2013 version of Approved Document P points out that one way of complying with Part M in new dwellings is to mount consumer units so that the switches are between 1350mm and 1450mm above floor level.

-At this height, the consumer unit is out of reach of young children yet accessible to other people when standing or sitting.
+At this height, the consumer unit is out of reach of young children yet accessible to older people when standing or sitting.

 Although this would only apply to new buildings, it is worth giving thought to the mounting height on the consumer unit so that the consumer unit is out of reach of young children yet accessible to other people when standing or sitting.

-Source: NICEIC Domestic Electrical Installation Guide 17th Edition and Approved Document P, 2013 Version.
+Source: NICEIC Domestic Electrical Installation 18th Edition and Approved Document P.